cherryrap/ux-engineer-test/README.md

 As for UI:
 - improve the error screen and show the error code,
 - improve the choice of colors / fonts / shadows / borders -> (I was doing on the go w/o UI kit, but here could be a well thought through typography / brand indentity / etc)
-- improve cross-browser/device appearance (for instance, right now there are ugle default scrolls).
+- improve cross-browser/device appearance (for instance, right now there are ugle default scrolls)
+- replace dynamically a few photos (at least 2 mobile/sesktop) depending on screen size

 As for code:
 - improve error handling in API calls,